 woman's body, exquisitely slim and young, with the breasts of a

 virgin.
 Very chaste in attitude, she holds in her hand a long-stemmed

-lotus flower, but by a contrast that nonplusses and paralyses you the
+lotus flower.
+By a contrast that nonplusses and paralyses you the

 delicate shoulders support the monstrosity of a huge lioness' head.

 The lappets of her bonnet fall on either side of her ears almost down

 to her breast.
 Surmounting the bonnet is a large moon disc.
 Her dead stare gives to the

 ferocity of her visage something unreasoning and fatal.
 She is an